bartoszsmielowski/Excel_DataScienceJobsAnalysis/README.md

 - **Line Chart** to see participation of performance in time
 - **TextBox** with **dynamic value**, got from **PivotTable**
 - **Doughnut Chart** to show additional participation of the value
-- **Insights gained:** Quick identification of key indicators along with information that Top 3 Job Platforms generate nearly half of all jobs, office work dominates over remote work and there is not much different in salary depends on having or not a degree.
+- **Insights gained:** Quick identification of key indicators along with information that Top 3 Job Platforms generate nearly half of all jobs, office work dominates over remote work and there is not much different in salary depends on having or not a degree, but in the beginning of year the higher salary can be expected along with degree expectation.
 The most jobs is during the Summer months.

 ![KPICardBuild](003_Multimedia/Published/Concept_KPICard.png)